Skip to main content Scroll Top

 General Assembly (EA GA)

 The General Assembly, the association’s highest decision-making body, supervises EA management and the general course of affairs in the association and takes decisions on strategy and general policies.
-The General Assembly creates and dissolves EA Technical Committees, MAC and CPC.
+The General Assembly creates and dissolves EA Technical Committees, MAC, and Networks.
 It also elects the President, Vice President of EA, the Executive Board, as well as the Technical Management Board.

 For further details, read: